sandeshpokhrel54/Xpoints/README.md

 TODO:
-- remove redundancy in latest_gw.py
+- add scoreline and xg score in plot
 - maybe a bot to tweet xpoints after each game